Duty to refer - information for professionals

 The purpose of Duty to Refer is to help people access homelessness services as soon as possible, to prevent them becoming homelessness or (if they're already homeless) to put an end to it.

-As of 1 October 2018, there is a legal requirement for some public services to refer its service users if:
+There is now a legal requirement for some public services to refer its service users if:

 - they are homeless